EA Sports FC

-EA Sports FC is a soccer video game franchise developed by EA Vancouver and EA Romania and published by EA Sports.
+EA Sports FC is an association football simulation video game franchise developed by EA Vancouver and EA Romania and published by EA Sports.
 It serves as the direct successor to their former FIFA series, which was discontinued following the termination of EA and FIFA's licensing agreement, and is a continuation of EA Sports' football simulation games.

-The first main installment in the series, EA Sports FC 24, was launched on September 29, 2023, following a one week early access period for Ultimate Edition users.
+The first main installment in the series, EA Sports FC 24, was launched on September 29, 2023, following a one week early access period for Ultimate Edition users, which serves as its 31st overall installment.
 In addition, FIFA Online 4 was updated as EA Sports FC Online on September 22, 2023, while FIFA Mobile was updated to EA Sports FC Mobile globally on September 26, 2023.
 The second main installment in the series, EA Sports FC 25 was launched on September 27, 2024, with the Ultimate Edition being released a week before on September 20th.
 The Ultimate Edition of the game comes with in game bonuses such as FC Points, Early Access, and Players.

 History

 On May 10, 2022, EA Sports and FIFA announced that their long-term licensing agreement would end upon its conclusion on December 31, 2022, following a one-year extension to allow for the release of FIFA 23.
 It was announced on the same day that EA Sports' FIFA video game franchise would be rebranded under the name EA Sports FC in 2023.

 Despite the rebranding, the franchise retained its licenses of more than 19,000 players, 700 teams, 100 stadiums and 30 leagues from FIFA 23.

+On December 11, 2025, European Football Clubs (EFC) and EA Sports FC announced a landmark multi-year partnership designed to empower football clubs across Europe, invest in community initiatives, and expand visibility across both real-world and digital football.

+On May 7, 2026, EA Sports announced that they purchased the license from AFC and have the license of AFC Asian Cup, meaning that the 2027 AFC Asian Cup will be featured in EA Sports FC 27, FC Online and FC Mobile.